MontgomeryBohde/project-3-team-xg/README.md

-This is the Git repo for Team XG's [Panda Express Website](https://project-3-team-xg.vercel.app/) for CSCE 331 Fall 2024.
+# This is the Git repo for Team XG's [Panda Express Website](https://project-3-team-xg.vercel.app/) for CSCE 331 Fall 2024.

+## Documentation
 A publically hosted JSDoc documentation wiki for this project can be found [here](https://montgomerybohde.github.io/project-3-team-xg/).

+## Deploying Locally
 To deploy the website locally, first clone the repo and then run the following commands:
 ```bash
 npm install
 npm run dev
 ```
 The website will be hosted at `localhost:3000`.

+In order to test all functionality locally, you will need the private .env files.
+Please contact a team member for access.

 ## Project Contributors
 - [Rebecca Chen](https://github.com/rrrrrrr03)